-The City of Albuquerque offers 60 - 200 bicycle safety hazard prevention education rodeos annually for elementary school students.
+The City of Albuquerque offers 60 - 200 bicycle safety education rodeos annually for elementary school students.
 Since 1996, the program has hosted over 15,000 bike rodeos.
 The program is aimed at grades 3, 4, and 5, and the program consists of a presentation for the whole grade level followed by individual classes practicing on a skills course.
-The Bike Rodeo combines a safety hazard and injury prevention presentation with a hands-on bike safety experience, in which the child rides through a simulated road on a bike.
-Helmets were distributed to children who participated in bike safety hazard prevention programming.
+The Bike Rodeo combines a hazard and injury prevention presentation with a hands-on bike experience, in which the child rides through a simulated road on a bike.
+Helmets were distributed to children who participated in the program.
 The program brings bikes and all supplies to schools or civic groups.